- What is the significance of the CITB Health, Safety & Environment test?

 - An independent Internet Test Centre (ITC) operated by colleges, training providers, or commercial organisations; or

-When taking the test in any of the test centres, be sure to arrive at least 15 minutes before the start of the test and bring the confirmation letter or email sent and proper identification documents.
+When taking the test in any of the test centres, be sure to arrive at least 15 minutes before the start of the test and bring the confirmation letter, or email sent and proper identification documents.

 The CITB Health, Safety & Environment Test

 There will always be a need for a constant check-up to determine whether each industry is properly complying with the guidelines prescribed by their respective sectors.
-Again, it is important for whatever industry to ensure its workers level of health, safety and environmental awareness before going to the site.
+Again, it is essential for whatever industry to ensure its worker’s level of health, safety and environmental awareness before going to the site.
 As a result of this concern, the Health, Safety & Environment Test or the HS&E Test was introduced.

 Booking a test

 The easiest way to book your test is either online or by telephone.
-You will be given the date and time of your test immediately and offered information about/the opportunity to buy revision material (for example: the book, PC DVD, PC download or mobile app).
+You will be given the date and time of your test immediately and offered information about/the opportunity to buy revision material (for example the book, PC DVD, PC download or mobile app).
 You should be able to book a test at your preferred location within two weeks.

-To book the test you can:
+To book the test, you can:

 - go online at www.citb.co.uk/hsandetest